dylan-goetting/SEES-project/README.md

 Environment versions: please see **environment.yml**

-First, please use modeling_llava.py to replace the original file in the transformers path, which is usually in anaconda3/envs/YOUR_ENV_NAME/lib/python3.8/site-packages/transformers/models/llava.
+First, please use modeling_llava.py and modeling_llama.py to replace the original file in the transformers path, which is usually in anaconda3/envs/YOUR_ENV_NAME/lib/python3.8/site-packages/transformers/models/llava.
 This modified file is useful for extracting the internal vectors during inference time. **Please remember to save the original file.**

 Then run Llava_visualize_code.ipynb to visualize the important image patches for the generations in Llava.